jgerstmayr/EXUDYN/README.rst

  -  \ ``exudyn.itemInterface``\ : contains the interface, which transfers python classes (e.g., of a NodePoint) to dictionaries that can be understood by the C++ module
  -  \ ``exudyn.basicUtilities``\ : contains basic helper classes, without importing numpy
  -  \ ``exudyn.rigidBodyUtilities``\ : contains important helper classes for creation of rigid body inertia, rigid bodies, and rigid body joints; includes helper functions for rotation parameterization, rotation matrices, homogeneous transformations, etc.
- -  \ ``exudyn.graphicsDataUtilities``\ : provides some basic drawing utilities, definition of colors and basic drawing objects (including \scSTL import); rotation/translation of graphicsData objects
+ -  \ ``exudyn.graphicsDataUtilities``\ : provides some basic drawing utilities, definition of colors and basic drawing objects (including sSTL import); rotation/translation of graphicsData objects
  -  \ ``exudyn.plot``\ : containing helper functions, which are physics related such as friction
  -  \ ``exudyn.processing``\ : methods for optimization, parameter variation, sensitivity analysis, etc.
  -  \ ``exudyn.FEM``\ : everything related to finite element import and creation of model order reduction flexible bodies